numbats/learnr/slides/chapter2_08_conditionalstatements.md

 And when we run `!is.numeric(100)` in R, the output would be `FALSE`.

+    !is.numeric(100)

+    ## [1] FALSE

 ---

 ## Conditional statements

+Now we are ready to learn about conditional statements:

+-   if
+-   else
+-   else if

+Notes:

 Now we are ready to learn about conditional statements: if, else, else if.

 These conditional statements are very useful in data analysis since often we want to treat the data differently depending on certain conditions.

+---

 **if statement**